 But since then, times have changed.
 As the world started to open up, our beauty priorities shifted once more.
 Sure, we're still not entirely sold on daily makeup application and gave up on at-home manicures the minute salons reopened, but that's not to say we left our beauty obsessions behind.
 In fact, 2021 has been the year we really found our beauty sweet spot, caring more than ever before about the products that line our bathroom cabinets.

-With our social lives largely put on hold, many of us, the Who What Wear UK team included, utilised our time spent indoors to experiment with new makeup, skincare, and haircare.
-But which products were we buying the most?
+You see, many of us, the Who What Wear UK team included, utilised our time spent indoors to experiment with new makeup, skincare, and haircare.
+And after many months of being able to live our lives a little more freely, it begs the question: which products did we remain loyal to?
 With our interest piqued, we set about finding out.

-From John Lewis & Partners and ASOS to Net-a-Porter and Cult Beauty, we asked some of beauty’s top retailers to tell us which five beauty products are most in demand.
-Keep scrolling to discover the most popular beauty products of 2020, and see how many you can tick off your bucket list.
+From John Lewis & Partners and Harrods to Net-a-Porter and Lookfantastic, we asked some of beauty’s top retailers to tell us which beauty products are most in demand.
+Keep scrolling to discover the most popular beauty products of 2021, and see how many you can tick off your bucket list.